Tkinter Menubutton

 from tkinter import ttk

-self.title('Menubutton Demo')
+root.title('Menubutton Demo')

 # Menubutton variable

-self.selected_color = tk.StringVar()
+selected_color = tk.StringVar()

-# create the menu button
+# Create the menu button

 colors = ('Red', 'Green', 'Blue')

-# create the Menubutton
+# Create the Menubutton

-text='Select a color')
+menu_button = ttk.Menubutton(root, text='Select a color')

-# create a new menu instance
+# Create a new menu instance

 menu = tk.Menu(menu_button, tearoff=0)